mahakamal-e/WeatherWise/README.md

 # ALX Portfolio Project - WeatherWise
 ![Project Logo](https://github.com/mahakamal-e/WeatherWise/raw/main/app/static/images/icone2.png)
 ## Introduction
-WeatherWise is a portfolio project developed as part of the ALX Software Engineering Program.
-It is a web application that provides users with current weather information and forecasts based on their location input or city name.
+WeatherWise is a portfolio project developed in the ALX Software Engineering Program.
+The web application provides users with current weather information and forecasts based on their location input or city name.
 The project utilizes Flask, SQLAlchemy, and the OpenWeatherMap API.

 ## Landing Page